Ying Diao: Exploring new frontiers

 This profile originally appeared in the Spring/Summer 2015 issue of Mass Transfer, the magazine for alumni and friends of Chemical and Biomolecular Engineering at Illinois.
+For a listing of all our faculty members, please visit our directory or explore the department’s research pages for overviews of our groundbreaking research programs.

 Assistant Professor Ying Diao joined the department in January 2015.
 Dr. Diao comes to the University of Illinois after serving as a postdoctoral scholar in the Department of Chemical Engineering at Stanford University.
 Prior to that, she received her Ph.D. in chemical engineering and her M.S. in chemical engineering practice, both from the Massachusetts Institute of Technology and her B.S. in chemical engineering from Tsinghua University in China.